Heckle1/osc-docker-compose-runner/README.md

 # What
-Install docker-ce on a Centos7 machine within Outscale Cloud
+This script installs docker-ce on a Centos7 machine within Outscale Cloud.
+Make this machine as an Image.
+Now run any VM based on that Image Machine by giving a Dockerfile in the User-Data section (see ./dockerfiles for dockerfile examples).
+The dockefile given will be runned within the new VM.

 # Quick start